gfranko/jqfactory/README.md

 **delay(String methodName or Function method, Number delay)** - Function

 _Description:_
-Delays the execution of a method by the number of milliseconds specified in the second argument (essentially setTimeout).Defaults to 0.
+Delays the execution of a method by the number of milliseconds specified in the second argument (essentially setTimeout).
+Defaults to 0.

 _Examples:_
 - Specifying a method with a string: